 For those willing to spend a bit on an annual fee, the Blue Cash Preferred® Card from American Express offers an even better value, with 6% cash back earned at U.S. supermarkets (up to $6,000 a year, then 1%); however, those who like to shop for kitchen goods at places like J.C.
 Penney, Kohl's or Macy's will want to keep in mind that this card does not earn bonus rewards at U.S. department stores (See Rates and Fees).

 Make sure you're earning rewards when dining out, plus on delivery

 Perhaps for you being a foodie means expressing your culinary creativity at home, whipping up a delicious meal— or, maybe, you can barely fry an egg...
 If dining out is something you do often, carrying a credit card that rewards these purchases can put extra money in your pocket to enjoy more of what you love; whether that be eating some more, or perhaps using miles towards a trip to France so that you can, well, eat some more– pain au chocolat, anyone?
 You get the idea.
 When it comes to choosing a credit card, applying for something that complements your lifestyle only makes sense.
 The Savor Rewards from Capital One, for example, generously rewards foodies with unlimited 4% cash back on dining and entertainment purchases, plus 2% back on grocery purchases, so it's still a good card if you like to cook at home sometimes too.
-Its $95 annually annual fee is reasonable considering the value the card offers, but if you want something without an annual fee, its sister, the Capital One SavorOne Cash Rewards Credit Card, has no annual fee, and offers 3% cash back on dining and entertainment purchases, plus 2% back at grocery stores, and 1% on all other purchases.
+Its $95 annually annual fee is reasonable considering the value the card offers, but if you want something without an annual fee, its sister, the Capital One SavorOne Cash Rewards Credit Card, has no annual fee, and offers 3% cash back on dining, entertainment, popular streaming services and at grocery stores, and 1% on all other purchases.